wevbarker/PSALTer-devel/README.md

     MaxLaurentDepth->3
 ];
 ```
 and execute the cell.
-The output should resemble:
+The output should look like:

 <img src="xAct/PSALTer/Documentation/Logo/ParticleSpectrograph.png" width="1000">